Skip to main content

 Electric / hybrid CNC50–300 tons$60,000 – $200,000+

-Prices reflect general market conditions and vary based on machine age, condition, control type, and included tooling.
-Machines with extensive tooling packages (punches and dies) carry a premium.
+Prices reflect general market conditions and vary by age, condition, control type, and included tooling.
+Machines with extensive punch/die packages carry a premium.

 What to Inspect When Buying a Used Press Brake

-Inspect the frame for cracks, welds, or signs of overloading.
-Check ram parallelism — the ram should be perfectly parallel to the bed across the full length.
-On hydraulic brakes, look for oil leaks around the cylinders and at hose connections.
-Check the ram gibs for wear — excessive play causes inaccurate, inconsistent bends.
+Inspect frame for cracks, welds, or signs of overloading.
+Verify ram parallelism across full bed length.
+Check for hydraulic oil leaks around cylinders.
+Worn ram gibs cause inconsistent bends.

 Hydraulic System

-Test the back gauge for accuracy and repeatability at multiple positions.
-On CNC back gauges, program several positions and check with a tape measure or gauge blocks.
-Listen for unusual noises in the drive system (ball screws, belts, or rack and pinion).
-Check finger alignment and condition — bent or worn fingers cause positioning errors.
-Verify that all axes move smoothly and reach their full travel range.
+Test accuracy at multiple positions with gauge blocks.
+Listen for unusual noise in ball screws, belts, or rack-and-pinion.
+Check finger condition — bent fingers cause positioning errors.
+Verify all axes reach full travel.

-Inspect the tooling (punch and die) for wear, chips, or damage.
-Check the clamping system — European-style quick-clamp systems (like Wila or Wilson) add significant value.
-Verify that tooling is properly seated and aligned.
-Ask what tooling is included with the sale — a complete set of punches and dies can be worth $5,000–$20,000 or more.
+Inspect punches and dies for wear, chips, damage.
+European-style quick-clamp systems (Wila, Wilson) add significant value.
+Verify tooling alignment.
+Ask what tooling is included — a complete set can be worth $5,000-$20,000+.

 Test Bends